ravendesignsystem/rds/src/docs/dev/understanding-rds/icon-system/index.md

 Inlining the SVG provides more predictable results and control than if it is added with <use> or <img> because the SVG source is directly available in the DOM which is exposed to the accessibility API.

+**TODO ALL CONTENT BELOW IS STILL IN THE WORKS**

 ## Icon principles and guidelines

 RDS uses SVG icons to represent common actions, ideas and objects visually.
 They should be seen as a form of “visual shorthand”, lowering cognitive load.

+ icon position - left except interaxce icons presented alone that needs to convey meaning all by itself.
+This includes icons without text next to them used as interactive controls — buttons, form elements, toggles, etc.

 >  Clarity is the most important characteristic of a great interface.
 To avoid the ambiguity that plague most icons, we can include a text label to clarify an icon’s meaning in a particular context.